I-Mihara/BioDemuX.jl/README.md

 using Distributed
 addprocs(n) # 'n' is the number of desired workers
 ```
-#### Runnning `execute_demutltiplexing` with Parallel Computing
+#### Runnning `execute_demultiplexing` with Parallel Computing
-Once the worker processes are set up. you can perform parallel computing using the `execute_demultiplexing` function. `BioDemuX.jl` automatically divides the files based on the available worker processes for faster computation:
+Once the worker processes are set up, you can perform parallel computing using the `execute_demultiplexing` function. `BioDemuX.jl` automatically divides the files based on the available worker processes for faster computation:
 ```julia
 @everywhere using BioDemuX
 execute_demultiplexing(FASTQ_file1, FASTQ_file2, barcode_file, output_directory)